iankuratri/iankuratri/README.md

 ## Hi there!
 I am Ankur Atri

-A proactive and results-driven Frontend Developer with 5 years of industry experience in building performant and scaleable websites and web apps.
+A proactive and result driven Frontend Developer with 5 years of industry experience in building performant and scaleable websites and web apps.

 Skilled in project management, I actively participate in all phases of SDLC and excel in collaborating with cross-functional teams to meet project milestones and exceed expectations.